nbyodai/sheistheaisha/src/pages/index.md

           guaranteed to increase your ROI. 📈
         title: Content Strategy
       - icon: fa-pencil
-        text: Writing for websites and apps requires a more technical understanding of the product along with knowledge of basic website design, marketing, SEO, brand, and user psychology.
-It is a blend of art and science and that is what I provide to my clients.
-Let’s create magic. 📝
+        text: Writing for websites and apps require a more technical understanding of the product, along with basic knowledge of user experience, user psychology, marketing and SEO.
+It is a blend of art & science, and that is what I provide to my clients. 📝
         title: Content Development
       - icon: fa-envelope-open
         text: Need to put together an engaging newsletter that’s worth reading?
 Work